 1. Water Your Lawn Correctly

-Many homeowners think that the hot summer months mean to water your lawn frequently.
+Many homeowners think that the summer heat means you should water your lawn frequently.
 However, the way you water is more important than the frequency of watering.
 Believe it or not, more plants are destroyed through over-watering than under-watering.
 Grass and plants are capable of surviving in the summer heat.
 Efficient tips for watering include:

-Water in the early morning or evening.
-The sun and heat do not steal moisture from the plants.
+- Water in the early morning or evening so the sun and heat don’t steal moisture from the plants.

 2. Mow Your Lawn Correctly